 5210 is an educational campaign adapted from Maine’s LetsGo!
 5210 program.

 A diet high in fruits and vegetables provides vitamins and minerals that support growth and development in children.
-In adults, fruits and vegetables are also associated with lower rates of as heart disease, stroke, high blood pressure, diabetes and possibly some types of cancer.
+In adults, fruits and vegetables are also associated with lower rates of:

 Watching television and computer gaming can occupy hours of a child’s day.
 Screen time is associated with inactivity, increased snacking, and obesity.
 Too much TV has also been linked to lower reading scores and attention problems.
 The American Academy of Pediatrics recommends that children under age 2 not watch any television.

 Regular physical activity is essential for fitness and the prevention chronic diseases such as heart disease and diabetes.
 Children who are raised in families with active lifestyles are also more likely to stay active as adults!

 Sugar-sweetened beverage consumption, such as soda and juice, has increased dramatically over the past 20 years.
 These drinks are associated with childhood obesity, diabetes, and dental cavities.